OpenGeoscience/geojs/docs/users.rst

 A major component of GeoJS's core library involves managing several coordinate systems that are used to keep layers aligned on the screen.
-The following conventions are used in GeoJS's documentation and codebase when refering to coordinates:
+The following conventions are used in GeoJS's documentation and codebase when referring to coordinates:

 Latitude/longitude coordinates
     Expressed in degrees relative to the WGS84 datum as objects using keys ``x`` for longitude and ``y``